z-esmaily/Spawn_Gradient_Descent/README.md

 python Compare_SpawnGD.py
 ```

 In these experiments, SpGD employs only its spawning step, while the adaptive learning rate mechanism is excluded for simplicity.
 During spawn steps, a single spawn point is generated.
-The experimental pattern consists of a standard SGD step followed by an SGD step with spawning.
+The experimental pattern consists of a standard SGD step followed by an SGD with spawning step.

 ### Findings
-The spawning step contributes to better exploration during optimization, which enhances exploitation in subsequent SGD steps.
-An alternative version of the optimizer, **spawngdMS**, introduces more frequent spawning steps relative to SGD steps.
+The spawning step improves exploration during optimization, enabling more effective exploitation in subsequent SGD steps.
+An alternative version of our optimizer, **spawngdMS**, introduces more frequent spawning steps relative to SGD steps.
 This version, along with the standard SpGD, can be found in the *optimizers* folder.

 ### Results
 SpGD demonstrates remarkable improvements in both convergence speed and accuracy: